Arman0z/harmony_blog/README.md

 A: Just use different values in the `author` field for each post.
 To display author bios, you'd need to enhance the system with an authors configuration file.

 **Q: Can I have different promotion codes for different posts?**
-A: Not currently.
-The system has one active promotion.
-To support multiple promotions would require enhancing `promotions.json` and the loading logic.
+A: Yes!
+The multi-promotion system supports unlimited promotions.
+Create promotions in `promotions.json` and assign them to posts using the `promotionId` field.
+See the [Promotion Management](#promotion-management) section for details.

 ---